tafadzwagonera/dutuphp/README.rst

 Modifiers
 _________

-**Modifiers** change the result set returned by SQLstatement for the most part we use modifiers to alter the result set returned by SELECT statement.
+**Modifiers** change the result set returned by SQL statement for the most part we use modifiers to alter the result set returned by SELECT statement.

 ``$db->select("data")->where("id = 3")...`` maps to ``"SELECT * FROM data WHERE id = 3"``